Work environment - Ingressi

 A safe, healthy and well-designed work environment promotes efficiency and helps to prevent accidents and illnesses.
 The work environment must be designed and built with care, and both the facilities and all equipment must be well maintained and serviced regularly.
 Any faults found in equipment or other issues with the work environment must be remedied as soon as possible.

 Work environment - Yleistä

 The work environment must be built using safe and healthy structures and materials.
 The lighting and ambient temperature must be right for the work.

-Indoor air quality must be ensured and sufficient ventilation provided.
 Smoking in shared workspaces is prohibited, and employers can also impose other restrictions on smoking during working hours and on their premises.
 If necessary, steps must be taken to ensure that employees are not exposed to radon radiation.

 Cleanliness plays an important role in the safety of the work environment